 Motor Vehicle Department

 Up to Two Titles and Plate Orders: Open 7:00am-4:30pm.
 First come, first served.
-Log in to the kiosks.
+Please, take a ticket.

 Schedule an Appointment:

 Schedule Title Work Appointment Online - Does not work with Internet Explorer

 Schedule Title Work Appointment by Phone - Call 406-447-8444.

 * IMPORTANT * Plan to arrive 5-10 minutes prior to your scheduled time.
 Another customer will be served if you are not available at your appointment start time.

 The department is open during the noon hour; however, some windows may be closed due to staffing availability to accommodate lunch breaks.